morse-simulator/morse/doc/morse/user/hooks.rst

 --------------------

-MORSE sensors and actuators are completely independent of any middleware, and do not include themselves any means of sharing the data they use.
+MORSE sensors and actuators are completely independent of any middleware, and do not include themselves any means of sharing their internal data.
-To be able to use this data outside the simulator, it is necessary to bind a middleware to each component, specifying the expected behavior.
+To be able to use this data outside the simulator, it is necessary to bind a middleware to each component, specifying the expected behaviour.

 When a component is linked to a middleware, a function described in the middleware will be added to the list of methods executed by the component,